urbanware-org/xicht/README.md

 ## Details

 In the 1990's, first-person shooters like *Doom* had the protagonist's face on their HUD (head-up-display) to show his current state of health.
-Also, the face looked around and reacted to events like getting hurt or acquiring certain items.
+Also, the face randomly looked around and reacted to events like getting hurt or acquiring certain items.

 The *Xicht* project takes the *Doom* HUD face as a model to display the CPU load.
 The more load the CPU has, the less "health" the displayed face shows.